 Legal Claims Analysis

-The court agreed with EPIC that CDF had abused its discretion by failing to require GP to analyze cumulative impacts.
+The court agreed with EPIC that CDF had abused its discretion by failing to require G-P to analyze cumulative impacts.
 Here, CDF argued that it need not consider cumulative impacts because there were no explicit rules requiring such analysis in the Forest Practice Rules.
 The court also rejected this argument.

-Third, the Court agreed that adequate measures were not considered or implemented to ensure that the Native American Heritage sites were protected.
+Third, the court agreed that adequate measures were not considered or implemented to ensure that the Native American Heritage sites were protected.

 After the landmark victory of EPIC v.
-Johnson, the same GP forester who had written the set-aside THP for the Sally Bell grove resubmitted the THP to CDF, changing only the date on the THP application.
-EPIC v.
-Johnson II was filed.
-This case never resulted in a decision, however, as EPIC’s victory in the original case, coupled with public pressure, legislatively-allocated funds, and funds from the Trust for Public Lands and the Save-the-Redwoods League resulted in the purchase of the 7,100 acres of GP lands on the Sinkyone Coast in December of 1986.
-3,255 acres of this was transferred to State Parks and incorporated into Sinkyone State Wilderness and Sinkyone Wilderness State Park, with the rest acquired by the Sinkyone Intertribal Council in 1997 as Sinkyone InterTribal Wilderness.
+Johnson I, the same G-P forester who had written the set-aside THP for the Sally Bell Grove resubmitted the THP to CDF, changing only the date on the THP application.
+EPIC responded by filing EPIC v.
+Johnson II.
+This second case never came to a decision, however, as EPIC’s victory in the original case, coupled with public pressure, legislatively-allocated funds through the State Coastal Conservancy, and private funds from Trust for Public Land and Save the Redwoods League resulted in the purchase of 7,100 acres of G-P lands on the Sinkyone Coast in December of 1986.
+3,256 acres of this was transferred to State Parks and added to the existing Sinkyone Wilderness State Park, with the remaining 3,844 acres acquired by the InterTribal Sinkyone Wilderness Council in August 1997 as a Tribal Protected Area.

 Fulfillment of the full spirit and intent of EPIC v.
 Johnson remains elusive.
 Although the Board of Forestry did create a mechanism for the analysis of cumulative impacts from approved THPs, significant problems remain.
-According to EPIC co-founder, and EPIC v.
-Johnson plaintiff, Richard Gienger, the full intent of EPIC v.
+According to EPIC co-founder and EPIC v.
+Johnson plaintiff Richard Gienger, the full intent of EPIC v.
 Johnson has never been implemented or realized.
 “The current system doesn’t work and no one wants to face it,” said Gienger.